Delivering new hope to patients worldwide

 Thanks to our sponsors.

 The generosity of private individuals, corporations and foundations provides the fuel for new discoveries.
 Their support is a necessity in today’s funding climate and is greatly appreciated.
 The WCMB is currently supported by a grant from the Muscular Dystrophy Association and our researchers are funded from a variety of sources.
-If you would like to support the WCMB or partner with our scientists, please contact the director or visit our I WANT TO GIVE page.
+If you would like to support the WCMB or partner with our scientists, please contact the director.